 - Areas of Study: 35 majors, 42 minors, 17 pre-professional tracks

 - Average Class Size: 13 (79% of classes have fewer than 20 students)

 - Campus: 112 acres, including a 33-acre nature preserve/athletic park and a 6-acre educational garden

-- Affiliations & Accreditations: Charter member of the Associated Colleges of the Midwest (ACM); Presbyterian Church (U.S.A.); The Annapolis Group; American Chemical Society; North Central Association of Colleges and Schools since 1913.
+- Affiliations & Accreditations: Charter member of the Associated Colleges of the Midwest, a consortium of leading liberal arts colleges; Presbyterian Church (U.S.A.); The Annapolis Group; American Chemical Society; Higher Learning Commission.

 A selective, nationally ranked college

-Established in 1853 by Scotch-Irish Presbyterian pioneers, Monmouth is a nationally ranked residential college.
+Established in 1853 by Scotch-Irish Presbyterian pioneers, Monmouth is a nationally ranked, residential, liberal arts college.
 The College celebrates its history as an outstanding private college dedicated to excellence in undergraduate education.

 As a community of learners, Monmouth strives to create and sustain an environment that is value-centered, intellectually challenging, aesthetically inspiring, and culturally diverse.
 The College integrates a four-year program of general education with in-depth study in the major and a rich array of co-curricular activities in order to foster the discovery of connections among disciplines and of larger patterns of meaning.
 Through these experiences, Monmouth students explore multiple perspectives on the human condition and prepare themselves for rich personal and professional lives – for leadership, citizenship, and service in a global context.